Law Offices of James Culp & Timothy Litka, LLP | Worldwide Representation | Call now for a FREE Consultation - Available 24/7 (888) 246-1515

 Client Testimonials

-Utilizing educational benefits earned as a Soldier (the GI Montgomery Bill and the Army College Fund), James graduated Summa Cum Laude from UCLA where he earned a double major in both History and German.
+Utilizing educational benefits earned as a Soldier (the GI Montgomery Bill and the Army College Fund), Mr. Culp graduated Summa Cum Laude from UCLA where he earned degrees in History and German.
 He has been inducted into the Phi Beta Kappa National Honor Society as well as the Golden Key National Honor Society.

-James subsequently graduated from the UC Berkeley School of Law, one of the nation’s most prestigious law schools.
-Having earned honors in more than half of his law school classes, James was also the recipient of the Berkeley Law School Moot Court Commendation.
-Over several following years, James went on to share his love for trial work and advocacy with high school students as a volunteer mock trial instructor.
-(Read story).
+Mr. Culp The Diversity Hoax: Law Students Report From Berkeley subsequently graduated from the UC Berkeley School of Law.
+Having earned honors in more than half of his law school classes, Mr. Culp was also the recipient of the Berkeley Law School Moot Court Commendation.

-As both a civilian defense counsel and former Senior Military Defense Counsel in Seoul, Korea and at Camp Victory, Baghdad, James has represented U.S. military members in the most high-profile cases stemming from the prolonged conflict in Iraq and Afghanistan.
-(High Profile Cases).
-James was also personally selected by the Chief of the U.S. Army Trial Defense Service to represent SGT Charles Jenkins, a Soldier who had spent nearly 40 years in North Korea after deserting the Army in 1965 (Read stories).
+As both a civilian defense counsel and former Senior Military Defense Counsel in Seoul, Korea and at Camp Victory, Baghdad, Mr. Culp has represented U.S. military clients in the most high-profile cases stemming from the prolonged conflict in Iraq and Afghanistan.

-James is a member of the California State Bar and he has been a lifetime member of the Veterans of Foreign Wars since 1991.
-He is the recipient of the Expert Infantryman’s Badge, the Parachutist Badge, the Army Meritorious Service Medal, the Joint Service Commendation Medal, the Army Commendation Medal (x4), the Army Achievement Medal (x5), the Army of Occupation Medal, the Army Expeditionary Medal, the Iraqi Campaign Medal, the Korean Defense Service Medal, the National Defense Service Medal (x2), and the NATO Medal.
+Mr. Culp has been a lifetime member of the Veterans of Foreign Wars since 1991.
+He is the recipient of the Expert Infantryman’s Badge, the Parachutist Badge, the Army Meritorious Service Medal, the Joint Service Commendation Medal, the Army Commendation Medal (x4), the Army Achievement Medal (x5), the Army of Occupation Medal, the Army Expeditionary Medal, the Global War on Terrorism Service Medal, the Iraqi Campaign Medal, the Korean Defense Service Medal, the National Defense Service Medal (x2), the NATO Medal, and the Military Outstanding Volunteer Service Medal.

-A Texas native, James is a devoted family man, son, brother, husband and father.
-He and his wife of ten years have two lovely children.
-They reside in Texas where James is an active member of his neighborhood and community.
+A native to both Texas and California, Mr. Culp is a devoted husband and father.
+He and his wife of 18 years have two amazing teenagers.
+When Mr. Culp is not traveling to the far reaches of the globe to represent his military clients, he and his family reside in Austin, Texas where James is an active member of his community.

 High Profile Cases